-On World Tsunami Awareness Day 5th November AIDR will be showcasing the recently revised Tsunami Emergency Planning in Australia Handbook (2025).
-The theme for this years World Tsunami Awareness Day is 'Be tsunami ready: invest in preparedness'.
+On World Tsunami Awareness Day, 5 November, AIDR will be showcasing the recently revised Tsunami Emergency Planning in Australia Handbook (2025).
+The theme for this year's World Tsunami Awareness Day is 'Be tsunami ready: invest in preparedness'.

-In this webinar you will hear from four experts involved in the writing and review of the handbook.
-They will discuss the updates to this edition of the handbook, the role of tsunami science in coastal management, how emergency management has evolved since the 2004 Boxing Day Tsunami, and present a case study on the WA Tsunami Inundation Modelling Project’ - informing evacuation maps in Western Australia.
+In this webinar attendees will hear from 4 experts involved in the writing and review of the handbook.
+They will discuss the updates to this edition of the handbook, the role of tsunami science in coastal management, how emergency management has evolved since the 2004 Indian Ocean Tsunami, and present a case study on the WA Tsunami Inundation Modelling Project - informing evacuation maps in WA.

 Guest Speakers: